In a nutshell…

 - …and FINALLY started a consultant business within the construction industry sourcing and selling items (from big brand Power Tools to Insulation to Fixings) that companies would normally go get from Hardware Stores and Various Suppliers, right to their premises.

 I was fully invested and enthusiastic about every single thing I did.
 I devoted huge amounts of time and effort starting and running these ventures.
-And I enjoyed many of them, for awhile, but none of them stuck.
+And I enjoyed many of them, for a while, but none of them stuck.
+(Now, in hindsight, I actually would have really benefited from a life coach!)

 That left me feeling worthless, aimless and useless.